Sentencia libri De anima

 4. sed in ipsis scientiis speculativis invenitur gradus quantum ad bonitatem et honorabilitatem; scientia namque omnis ex actu laudatur, omnis autem actus laudatur ex duobus, ex obiecto et ex qualitate seu modo; sicut aedificare est melius quam facere lectum, quia obiectum aedificationis est melius lecto, in eodem autem respectu eiusdem rei, ipsa qualitas gradum quemdam facit, quia quanto modus aedificii est melior, tanto melius est aedificium.
 Sic ergo si consideretur scientia seu actus eius ex obiecto, patet quod illa scientia est nobilior quae est meliorum et honorabiliorum; si vero consideretur ex qualitate seu modo, sic illa est nobilior quae est certior.
 Sic ergo dicitur una scientia [magis] nobilior altera aut quia est meliorum et honorabiliorum, aut quia est magis certa.

 4. Yet even among the speculative sciences there are degrees of goodness and honorableness.
-Every science is valued first of all as a kind of activity, and the worth of any activity is reckoned in two ways: from its object and from its mode or quality.
-Thus building is a better activity than bed-making because its object is better.
-But where the activities are the same in kind, and result in the same thing, the quality alone makes a difference; if a building is better built it will be a better building.
-Considering then science, or its activity, from the point of view of the object, that science is nobler which is concerned with better and nobler things; but from the point of view of mode or quality, the nobler science is that which is more certain.
-One science, then, is reckoned nobler than another, either because it concerns better and nobler objects or because it is more certain.
+For every science is praised due to its act, and every act is praised based on two things: its object and its manner or quality.
+Thus, building is a better activity than bed-making because its object is better, whereas when one makes the same thing and in the same respect, the quality itself established the degree, since inasmuch as the manner of the building is better, the building is also better.
+Considering science, then, or its act from the point of view of the object, that science is nobler which is concerned with better and nobler things; but from the point of view of its quality or manner, the nobler science is that which is more certain.
+One science, then, is reckoned nobler than another either because it concerns better and nobler objects or because it is more certain.

 5. Sed hoc est in quibusdam scientiis diversum, quia aliquae sunt magis certae aliis et tamen sunt de rebus minus honorabilibus, alique vero sunt de rebus magis honorabilibus et melioribus et tamen sunt minus certe.
 Nihilominus tamen illa est melior quae de rebus melioribus et honorabilioribus est. Cuius ratio est quia, sicut dicit Philosophus in libro XI De animalibus, magis concupiscimus scire modicum de rebus honorabilioribus et altissimis, etiam si topice, id est probabiliter, illud sciamus, quam scire multum et per certitudinem de rebus minus nobilibus.
 Hoc enim habet nobilitatem ex se et ex sua substantia, illud vero ex modo et qualitate.

-5. Now there is this difference between sciences, that some excel in certainty and yet are concerned with inferior objects, while others with more honorable and better objects are nevertheless less certain.
-All the same, that science is the better which is about better and more honorable things; because, as the Philosopher observes in Parts of Animals, we have a greater desire for even a little knowledge of noble and exalted things—even for a conjectural and probable sort of knowledge—than for a great and certain knowledge of inferior things.
-For the former is noble in itself and essential, but the latter only through its quality or mode.
+5. But there is this difference between sciences: some excel in certainty and yet are concerned with less honorable things, while others are concerned with more honorable and better things and are nevertheless less certain.
+All the same, that science is the better which is about better and more honorable things.
+For, as the Philosopher observes in Parts of Animals, we have a greater desire for even a little knowledge of more honorable and exalted things—even for a conjectural, that is, probable sort of knowledge—than for a great and certain knowledge of less noble things.
+For the former is noble in itself and from its substance, but the latter has it only through its quality or mode.

 6. Haec autem scientia, scilicet de anima, utrumque habet, quia et certa est (hoc enim quilibet experitur in se ipso, quod scilicet habeat animam et quod anima vivificet) et quia est nobiliorum (anima enim est nobilior inter inferiores creaturas).

-6. Now this science of the soul has both merits.
-It has certainty; for everyone knows by experience that he has a soul which is his life-principle.
-Also it has a high degree of nobility; for among lower things the soul has a special nobility.
+6. Now, this science of the soul has both merits.
+It has certainty; for everyone experiences within himself both that he has a soul and that the soul gives him life.
+Also, this science is about nobler things; for among lower creatures, the soul is quite noble.

 Et hoc est quod dicit: nos opinantes notitiam, id est scientiam, omnem esse bonorum, id est de numero bonorum, et honorabilium;

-This is what Aristotle means here when he says, holding as we do that knowledge (402a1), that is, speculative science, is good and honorable.
+This is what Aristotle means here when he says, holding as we do that knowledge (402a1), that is, science, is of good, that is, is in the number of good things, and honorable things.

 sed altera scientia est magis bona et honorabilis altera; aut ex eo quod meliorum: illorum scilicet quae sunt in sua natura bona; et mirabiliorum, id est illorum quorum causa ignoratur; propter utraque haec, id est haec duo praedicta; animae historiam:

-And one science is better and nobler than another because it is about more excellent things, that is, things that are good in themselves, and more wonderful things, that is, things whose cause is unknown.
+And one science is better and nobler than another because it is about better things, that is, things that are good in their nature, and more wonderful things, that is, things whose cause is unknown.
 For both these reasons, he goes on to say, we give a primary place to an inquiry about the soul.

 dicit historiam, quia in quadam summa tractat de anima, non perveniendo ad finalem inquisitionem omnium quae pertinent ad ipsam animam in hoc tractatu; in primis: hoc si accipiatur quantum ad totam scientiam naturalem, non dicit ordinem sed dignitatem; si vero ad scientiam de rebus animatis tantum, sic ly in primis dicit ordinem.

-He uses the term inquiry because he is going to discuss the soul in a general way, without attempting, in this treatise, a thorough examination of all its properties.
-As to the words a primary place, if they are taken as applying to the whole of natural science, then they refer to superiority in dignity and not to priority in order; but if they refer to the science of living things only, they mean priority of order.
+He uses the term inquiry because he is going to discuss the soul in a summary way, without attempting, in this treatise, a thorough examination of all things that pertain to the soul itself.
+As to the words, a primary place, if they are taken as applying to the whole of natural science, then they refer to superiority in dignity and not to priority in order; but if they refer to the science of ensouled things only, they mean priority of order.

 7. Consequenter cum dicit: videtur autem etc., reddit auditorem benevolum ex utilitate huius scientiae, dicens quod cognitio de anima videtur multum proficere ad omnem veritatem quae traditur in aliis scientiis.
 Ad omnes enim partes philosophiae insignes dat occasiones.

-7. Then, at indeed an acquaintance (402a4), he gains the reader’s good will by showing the utility of this science.
-Knowledge of the soul, he says, would seem to be very useful in all the other sciences.
-It can be of considerable service to all parts of philosophy.
+7. Then, at indeed, knowledge (402a4), he gains the reader’s good will by showing the utility of this science.
+Knowledge of the soul, he says, would seem to help greatly in acquiring all truth treated in the other sciences.
+For it can be of considerable service to all parts of philosophy.

 Quia si ad philosophiam primam attendamus, non possumus devenire in cognitionem divinorum et altissimarum causarum nisi per ea quae ex virtute intellectus primo acquirimus.

-In first philosophy, it is impossible to attain knowledge of the divine and highest causes except through what we can acquire by actualizing our intellectual power.
+In first philosophy, it is impossible to come to knowledge of the divine and highest causes except through things that we acquire first from the power of understanding.